OmkarBudruk/API-Dictinary/README.md

 JavaScript (Vanilla)

-(Optional) CSS3 for basic styling
+CSS3 for basic styling

-(Optional) Dictionary API (like Free Dictionary API) for fetching meanings
+ Dictionary API (like Free Dictionary API) for fetching meanings

 How to Run
 Clone or download the repository.